wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   are using skills-based routing, you'll need to check that your rules are still doing what you expect.
 See :ref:`skill evaluation <skill-evaluation>` for more information.

 14.12
 -----

 * Consult the `14.12 Roadmap <https://projects.xivo.io/versions/203>`_
-* All plugins were modified.
+* All provisioning plugins were modified.
 Although not mandatory, it is strongly advised to update all used plugins.
 * The function key 'Activate voicemail' was removed as it was a duplicate of existing function key 'Enable voicemail'.
 All users having the 'Activate voicemail' function key will have to be reconfigured with a 'Enable voicemail' function key in order to keep the equivalent feature.